-The 25,000-square-foot CCU has a family waiting area that contains a family lounge, kitchenette and consultation room.
-Nursing stations are located between every two rooms.
-The CCU also includes a Clinical Integration Center — a behind-the-scenes concept that serves a critical function in improving interaction and communication on behalf of our patients.
+The Critical Care Unit also includes a Clinical Integration Center — a behind-the-scenes concept that serves a critical function in improving interaction and communication on behalf of our patients.
 The CIC is made up of flexible works spaces that support multidisciplinary care, bringing clinicians from various fields together in support of the patient.
 Nurses, doctors, pharmacists, social workers and discharge planners have a place to share information and aid in decision making ensuring a more holistic approach to patient care with the best possible outcomes.

-Caregivers are also an essential member of our team.
-The support you provide your loved one is an important part of the healing process.
+The support and care you provide your loved one is an essential part of the healing process.
 To be an effective caregiver, be sure to also take care of yourself.
 Short visitation periods, adequate rest and proper nutrition are just as important for you as they are for your loved one.

 Our critical care team is made up of experienced intensive care medical professionals.
 Each member plays a special role: